Ace VPN is a nine-year-old VPN that’s owned and operated by an American company called SecureNet LLC.

 There is no VPN that is going to speed up your internet.
 By its nature, the service slows you down.
 But that doesn’t mean you should bid farewell to acceptable speed levels.

-There are many VPNs that curb your speed, but not by a margin that creates a noticeable difference.
+There are many VPNs that curb your speed, but not that slow.

 Unfortunately, based on our testing results, AceVPN is not one of them.